vinhta1/Obsidian-Repository/SCCoM/Private/Cases and Episodes/Into the Fire.md

 Fireside has a local business owner captive, after catching them burning down one of their hideouts.
 ## Fireside
 Fireside is a group of arsonists tasked to burn down multiple local businesses by The Black Company.
 That way, The Company can install their own storefronts there, or maybe even reimburse and rebuild the old stores.
-Each target is a point that when connected together on a map, it reveals a
+Each target is a point that when connected together on a map, it reveals a pentagram.
+They're trying to summon a big rift.
 ### Ezra
 Ezra owes The Black Company money.
 He has to burn these places down *or else*.
 ### Luca